maxrodrigo/maxrodrigo.github.io/_posts/2021-10-05-how-to-install-alpine-on-raspberry-pi.md

 ## Alpine Installation

 1. Log in into Alpine with the default username and password.
+If you have a headless installation you can ssh into the Raspberry Pi.

     Default Alpine login credentials are username `root` with **empty password**.